apple1417/OpenHotfixLoader/readme.md

 URL shortcut files.

 ## Misc Notes
-If you launch the game with the `--debug` command line argument, some more detailed logs will be created.
-This argument is also used by the plugin loader to allocate a console, which will also log all messages.

 If you ever need to debug the exact hotfixes being applied, launch the game with the `--dump-hotfixes` command line argument.
 This will create a `hotfixes.dump` in win64 every time they're loaded.

+If you launch the game with the `--ohl-debug` command line argument, OpenHotfixLoader will print some more detailed logs messages.

+While not strictly part of OpenHotfixLoader, launching with the `--debug` command line argument will cause pluginloader to generate an external console window.
+OpenHotfixLoader's log messages will also appear here.

 Mod files are expected to be utf8 encoded.